top of page

 A manuscript editing sample

-I have provided a manuscript editing sample below.
+I have provided an editing sample below.
 An edited manuscript has three elements: 1. the deletion of material; 2. the addition of material; and 3. comments for improvement and clarity left by the author.
 The first two are not always clear-cut.
 Sometimes the changes made to a sentence by an author involve rearranging and restructuring words.

 This would involve both deletions that show up as being crossed out with a colored line in Word's Track Changes.
 The addition of material also shows up as colored words.
 In Word Track changes, the author has the right to reject or accept the changes made by the author.
 Here is an example of an edited manuscript: